 Subp.
 6. Time limits for construction.
 Replacement actions under an approved banking plan must be initiated within three years of banking plan approval or the banking plan must be resubmitted to the local government unit for consideration.
-Construction certification according to part 8420.0800 must be gained within five years of banking plan approval.
+Construction certification verification according to part 8420.0800 must be gained within five years of banking plan approval.
+The time limits of this subpart may be extended by the local government unit in consultation with the technical evaluation panel.